 This island is formed by the remaining edge of a large caldera that is submerged.
 Its nickname of "the bird island" is clearly justified.

 At Darwin Bay, frigatebirds and swallow-tailed gulls, the only nocturnal species of gull in the world, can be seen.
 Red-footed boobies, noddy terns, lava gulls, tropic birds, doves, storm petrels and Darwin finches are also in sight.

 Prince Philip's Steps is a bird-watching plateau with Nazca and red-footed boobies.
 There is a large Palo Santo forest.

 Isabela (Albemarle) Island

 This island was named in honor of Queen Isabela.
-With an area of 4,640 sq km (1,790 sq mi), it is the largest island of the Galápagos.
+With an area of 4,640 sq km (1,790 sq mi), it is the largest island in the Galápagos.
 Its highest point is Volcán Wolf, with an altitude of 1,707 m (5,600 ft).
 The island's seahorse shape is the product of the merging of six large volcanoes into a single land mass.

 On this island, Galápagos penguins, flightless cormorants, marine iguanas, pelicans and Sally Lightfoot crabs abound.
 At the skirts and calderas of the volcanoes of Isabela, land iguanas and Galápagos tortoises can be observed, as well as Darwin finches, Galápagos hawks, Galápagos doves and very interesting lowland vegetation.

 The third-largest human settlement of the archipelago, Puerto Villamil, is located at the southeastern tip of the island.
 It is the only island to have the equator run across it.
 It is also the only place in the world where a penguin can be in its natural habitat in the Northern Hemisphere.

 Marchena (Bindloe) Island

 Named after Fray Antonio Marchena, it has an area of 130 sq km (50 sq mi) and a maximum altitude of 343 m (1,125 ft).
 Galapagos hawks and sea lions inhabit this island, and it is home to the Marchena lava lizard, an endemic animal.

 North Seymour Island